runxel/rhino-secrets/README.md

 When prompted for a second point you can also just type in a distance and enter.
 That constrains the distance from the first point.
 Then click on something in the correct direction and you're done!

 ### Select Last
-While many operations unselect objects that have just been created or modified, `_SelLast` gives and instant access to them.
+While many operations unselect objects that have just been created or modified, `_SelLast` gives an instant access to them.
 (Mind that the default option `DeselectOthersBeforeSelect` is set to `Yes`.
 Have you changed it once it should stick.)

 ### Select specific